-Should you offer staff monetary incentives to deliver good customer service?
+Should you offer staff monetary incentives to deliver good customer service?by

 Can monetary incentives improve service levels?
 Opinion is divided.
 So what are the key considerations and concerns?

 Agent metrics are a standard method of measuring service standards, while monitoring tools have long enabled managers to keep a close eye on the performance of their staff.
 Elsewhere, employee engagement strategies have become increasingly important as organisations acknowledge the role that staff wellness plays in performance.

 But another approach to optimise standards has been to link staff pay to service quality.
 And this is a strategy that has historically had a mixed reception.

 “Service quality is one of the most sustainable means of long-term competitive advantage for a business,” says Paul Russell, director of Luxury Academy London.

 “It is what should differentiate you from your competitors in a positive way.
 It is absolutely a good idea for staff pay to be linked to service quality levels because by doing so you are demonstrating exactly where you want staff to concentrate their efforts- namely on consistently strong service quality for customers.”

 “Extrinsic motivation works for tasks that require little creativity, so it's hard to tell for sure if pay should be linked to service quality,” adds Jack Barmby, founder and CEO of Gnatta.

 “Incentivising on quality can be difficult given quality isn't static, so it could be demotivating to staff when pay is variable month on month.
 On the whole, bonusing based on high quality is fine (on the understanding that continuous bonusing should be avoided) but, in my opinion, linking it to core pay will have a negative impact.”

 Should you connect staff pay and customer service levels?